NilFoundation/vote-saver-protocol/README.md

     print(hexdata_str)
 ```

-First byte `01` when working with ballot blob file required for the correct work of the Ton VM, so it should not be
+First byte `01` is required for the cluster's TVM to be able to work with ballot blob file.

-missed.
+Why and what does it mean?

+To factor out the vote encryption out of the circuit, it was required to make Groth16 proof system to work well
+with encrypted primary input.
+So the first byte was made to switch `VERGRTH16` instruction modes. `0x00` means it
+would work with a usual primary input, `0x01` means it would work with ElGamal-encrypted primary input.

 ### Building In-TVM Application